-- make a claim in the in the Australian Financial Complaints Authority (AFCA) if (and only if):
+- make a claim in the Australian Financial Complaints Authority (AFCA) if (and only if):

-- You are not at fault (the other party caused the accident)
+- You are not at fault (The other drivers caused the accident)

-- The other party is insured (and claims on their insurance) or the other party has died or cannot reasonably be found and
+- The other driver is insured (and claims on their insurance)

 If you do not meet the requirements for AFCA, you are limited to Options 1 and 2, that is send a letter of demand and commence a claim in court (if the demand is not paid).

-If the other party’s insurer is contacting you demanding payment, this means they think you are at fault for the damages and fault is disputed.
-You need to either go back to the “What is your situation?” page and select “I’ve had an accident and I’m being chased for money to pay for the damages”, or click on the “I’m in dispute over fault” button below to read more about fault disputes.
+If the other driver’s insurer is contacting you demanding payment, this means they think you are at fault for the damages and fault is disputed.
+You need to either go back a step or click on the “I’m in dispute over fault” button below to read more about fault disputes).